Find out why it makes sense to invest in tech and automation to streamline tax processes and alleviate the burdens finance teams face.

 For global companies, manually submitting the paperwork for audits and reports is neither sustainable nor sensible.
 But an additional problem for those operating in multiple jurisdictions is how to keep pace with ever changing rules and government regulations required for business transactions.

 How the approach is taken to upgrading many transactions and interactions is contingent on specific country viewpoints – certain jurisdictions enforce varying levels of CTCs, real-time invoicing, archiving and reporting of trade documentation.
-Those operating internationally will feel the additional pressure to accurately track and comply with multiple and complex laws with threatening hefty non-compliance fines.
+Therefore those operating internationally will feel the additional pressure to accurately track and comply with multiple and complex laws with threatening hefty non-compliance fines.
 Trading and operating within the law now requires intelligent technology and infrastructure.

 Approaches across the globe differ; Latin America pioneered mandatory B2B clearance of e-invoices, and Brazil requires full clearance through a government platform.
 In Europe, the EU-VAT directive prohibits countries from introducing full e-invoicing – though Italy bucked this trend in 2019, following a lengthy derogation process.
 As economies shift to a data-driven business model, the move towards a digital tax regime is inevitable.